-As an Associate Professor of Marketing at the Rady School, Professor Amir teaches the Technology Management and Entrepreneurship Fellowship Program, a joint initiative with the Jacobs School of Engineering through the Institute for the Global Entrepreneur that prepares engineering students to bring technology-based innovations to market.
+As a Professor of Marketing at the Rady School, Professor Amir teaches the Technology Management and Entrepreneurship Fellowship Program, a joint initiative with the Jacobs School of Engineering through the Institute for the Global Entrepreneur that prepares engineering students to bring technology-based innovations to market.
 Professor Amir’s research focuses on different customer decision-making mechanisms and their influence on pricing strategies, as well as how insights from research on decision-making and behavioral economics can improve business and policy practices.
 As such, Professor Amir’s research and insights are vital to entrepreneurs and startups.

 Del Foit, Jr.

 As a lecturer at the Rady School of Management, Del Foit, Jr. is responsible for content development and instruction of the capstone course Lab to Market.
 The sequence includes three courses focused on equipping students with the entrepreneurial skills needed to transform science and technology based innovations into profitable market opportunities.
 Before entering the field of academia, Foit held top-level positions at several companies in the Life Sciences industry.
 In addition to his hands-on experience, Foit is the former director of the CONNECT Springboard program, where he assisted high tech and life science entrepreneurs through mentorship and linkages to resources.
 As such, Foit has developed invaluable entrepreneurial skills, which he continues to share with students at the Rady School.